flutter/website/src/resources/inside-flutter.md

 would become O(N²) in the depth of the tree, which can be quite large due to aggressive composition.
-To avoid these parent walks, the framework pushes information down the element tree by maintaining a hash table of InheritedWidgets at each element.
-Typically, many elements will reference the same hash table, which changes only at elements that introduce a new InheritedWidget.
+To avoid these parent walks, the framework pushes information down the element tree by maintaining a hash table of `InheritedWidget`s at each element.
+Typically, many elements will reference the same hash table, which changes only at elements that introduce a new `InheritedWidget`.

 ## Linear reconciliation